RevolutionAnalytics/quickcheck/docs/tutorial.md

   test_that("identity test", expect_identical(identity(x),x))
 ```

-But there is no good reason to pick those specific examples, testing on more data  points or larger values would increase the clutter factor, a developer may inadvertently inject unwritten assumptions in the choice of data points etc. `quickcheck` can solve or at lease alleviate all those problems
+But there is no good reason to pick those specific examples, testing on more data  points or larger values would increase the clutter factor, a developer may inadvertently inject unwritten assumptions in the choice of data points etc. `quickcheck` can solve or at least alleviate all those problems:

 ```r